The Alcoholic in Me

 As we waited for the cops to find us, I swore I would never drink.

-I had a huge group of friends to go with me to my twenty-second birthday dinner.
-We went to a hibachi place where the chef puts on this huge show and cooks right in front of you.
-Throughout the night, he encouraged me to take a good ten shots of sake.
-I got drunk real quick, but I also sobered up real quick, too.
-Because of that, I didn’t wake up with any guilt for the first time ever.
+I had a huge group of friends go with me to my twenty-second birthday dinner.
+We went to Okami, a hibachi place where the chef puts on this huge show and cooks right in front of you.
+Throughout the night, he encouraged me to take at least ten shots of sake along with the mixed drink I ordered.
+I was drunk by the middle of dinner, but sober by the time I went to bed.

 I like being drunk.
-I like how free I feel, and how I’m not anxious or depressed or worried about anything going on in my life at the time.
-I feel careless.
+I like how free I feel, how I’m not anxious or depressed or worried about anything going on in my life at the time.
 I laugh a lot more.
 I get friendlier and more open with people.
 I feel happy for the few hours of non-sobriety.

 It’s the alcoholic in me.

 The night of the party, however, I did not like being drunk.
 I pre-gamed with some of my close friends, playing my favorite drinking game.
-Ring of Fire, or some know it as King’s Cup, can get people drunk quickly — especially if you’re playing with a lot of people like we were.
+Ring of Fire can get people drunk quickly — especially if you’re playing with a lot of people like we were.
 By the time we left the pre-game to go to the party, I finished two cups of half rum/half Coke.
-The liquor didn’t hit me until we got to the party closer to 10:45 p.m.
+The liquor didn’t hit me until we got to the party close to 10:45 p.m.
 I remember saying hello to a lot of my friends and making myself another drink.

 I picked up my phone, pulled up his contact information, and asked my best friend, “Do you think someone else has his phone number now?”